-A brave and empowered person going through fertility treatments that takes control of the journey by arming herself with knowledge and support.
+A made-up word that stand for any brave and empowered person going through fertility treatments that takes control of the journey by arming herself with knowledge and support.

 This video course is a comprehensive, patient-to-patient guide to IVF.

 We went through seven separate IVF treatments before finally meeting success.
 And while I’d like to say that my husband and I were each other’s main support system through it all, we weren’t.
 It was just too heavy at times.
 Too in our face.
 Too “eff you for not having to get a 2-inch needle poked in your butt every day.”
 There were a lot of feelings to be felt and while we needed (and leaned on) each other, we also needed space from each other (and all those feelings).

 Enter friends.
 Specifically, friends like Tasha Blasi.
 Tasha was that one contact in my cell phone that I reached for in every blood draw waiting room, before every ultra-sound check in and in all the crazy hours and days and weeks in between.
 Why?
 Well, the easy answer is because she’d been there, too.
 She knew what I was feeling and could relate, advise, empathize.
 But the better answer is because she was the one person—more than my husband, more than my mom, more than my nurses and yes, even more than my doctor at times—who was willing to give it to me straight.
 Low beta numbers?
 Questionable ultra-sound results?
 Ridiculous “advice” from family? (“You’re stressing about it too much.
 If you just relaxed I bet it’ll happen.”).
 Tasha didn’t tell me what I wanted to hear.
 She told me what I had to hear.
 The truth. (“No, that beta’s not great and yes, you should absolutely punch that person in the face, even if she is your favorite aunt.”)

 She was real.
 Honest.
 Knowledgeable.
 And also, funny as hell.